kvz/jekyll-fix-titlecase/README.md

 DEBUG:  from Release of unofficial NodeJS SDK
 DEBUG:    to Release of Unofficial NodeJS SDK

-DEBUG: No need to changetransloadit/_posts/2012-01-12-new-pricing.md
+DEBUG: No need to change transloadit/_posts/2012-01-12-new-pricing.md

 INFO: Rewriting transloadit/_posts/2012-01-25-youtube-robot-released.md
 DEBUG:  from YouTube Robot released!